 This microfiber pillow is a great choice for the backrest, and it even comes in several color options!

 - Includes (2) 20 x 30 inch Standard size pillowcases

 - Polyester microfiber offers strength and exceptional softness

-- Easy to care for: machine wash warm, no bleach, tumble dry low
+- Machine wash warm, no bleach; tumble dry low

 However, be sure to measure the backrest and the pillowcase so everything fits perfectly!